MassimoValle/ing-sw-2020-valle-sangeniti-refaie/README.md

 ## Getting Started

-The goal of the project is to implement Statorini's game using the Model View Controller (MVC) architectural pattern and Object Orientied programming.
+The project's goal is to implement Santorini's game using the Model View Controller (MVC) architectural pattern and Object Oriented programming.
 The network is managed via a socket created between clients and server to send specific type of messages.
-There are two version of client: a Command Line Interface (CLI) version showed in terminal and a Graphic User Interface (GUI) version showed in a windows, each one started by a jar.
+There are two version of the client: a Command Line Interface (CLI) version showed in terminal and a Graphic User Interface (GUI) version showed in a windows, each one started by a jar.

 ### Documentation